image

 The major pollutants are—ozone(o3), sulphur dioxide(so2), nitrogen dioxide(no2) and particulate matter(pm).

-—ozone (o3)—‘good ozone’ is found in the earth’s stratosphere which is the upper layer of ozone above the troposphere (the first layer of atmosphere just above the earth).
+—Ozone (o3)—‘good ozone’ is found in the earth’s stratosphere which is the upper layer of ozone above the troposphere (the first layer of atmosphere just above the earth).
 The ‘good ozone’ protects us from the harmful rays (ultraviolet rays) of the sun.
 In industrialised cities with high motor traffic the volatile organic chemicals(voc’s) from the industrial and vehicle fumes reacts with nitrogen oxides(nox’s) in presence of sunlight and forms “ground-level” or bad ozone.
 This forms ‘smog’ in the troposphere of earth and ozone is a major component of smog.

 Avoid the exposure of your child to smog on days its levels are high.

-—sulphur di-oxide (sio2)—it is an industrial gas that comes mostly from power plants which use coal as agents to produce electricity.
+—Sulphur Di-oxide (sio2)—it is an industrial gas that comes mostly from power plants which use coal as agents to produce electricity.
 This causes decrease in lung function and asthma episodes in children.

 —if you are living in an industrialized town with heavy motor traffic then make your child wear an anti-pollution mask when the child goes out or on days the air pollution seems high.